 The concept of blockchain is often associated and sometimes confused with that of cryptocurrency, and has been holding stage for a long time in many media that address issues related to the innovation of digital payments.

 So, what is a blockchain?
 The topic is not only relevant nowadays but concerns many areas of application, including the "traditional" ones, because the potential of the blockchain technology could revolutionise and eliminate intermediaries that have always held central roles in many sectors, especially in the financial one, due to blockchain’s decentralised nature.
+We have dived into the definition of blockchain and crypto in simple words in our dedicated insight.

 Everything that revolves around the blockchain, its features and the areas of possible implementation can be difficult to understand, especially for those who have never explored the topic.
 The goal of this article is to provide some tools to approach this subject in relation to the world of payments without examining all aspects in too much detail, due to the complexity of the topic and its multiple applications.